jovenJalejandro9/API-koriNGO/demo2.md

   [User][]

 ### Delete a User [DELETE]
+Removal of the user with an Id

 + Response 204

 # Group Visits
 Every resource related with the Visits

 ## Visit [/visits/{visit_id}]
+The users do visits to the participants houses.
+The resource visit has the next fields:

+  + id_visit: 1(number,required) - Visit Id
+  + id_Sheet: 1(number,required) - Sheet Id
+  + id_user: 1(number,required) - Id of user who is goint to do or update the sheet
+  + date: 2018/04/04 (string, required) - Date when the visit is done
+  + state: pendient(string,required) - State of the visit(pendient, incomplete, done)

 + Parameters
   + visit_id: 1 (number,required) - ID of the visit